edwalters99/chores-react/README.md

 ## Introduction

 This was my final solo project of the 13 week General Assembly Software Engineering Immersive Bootcamp.
 It was completed in 10 days.
 I challenged myself to make an app that would be useful to myself and my family, while learning some more advanced features of React such as Redux Toolkit.
 I decided to use Node.js / Express for my back-end as my previous projects were build using Ruby on Rails.
 I am pleased I made this decision as I learnt so much about making an API server and designing my data structure so it would work with a non-relational database (MongoDB).
-I also got experience using Postman and Compass to test API calls and manipulate the database.
+My approach was to create the back-end server first, using Postman and Compass to test the API requests and manipulate the database.
+I then moved on to the React side creating the necessary Pages/Components to meet the requirements of the Use Case Diagram.
+I started on Register / Login and the Parent Dashboard before moving onto the Child Dashboard and Child Rewards.
+I found the Child section hugely enjoyable as new features could be added relatively quickly and it was fun putting myself in the eyes of the end user and adding new functionality to keep them engaged.

 ---------------------------------------------------------------